|

 This is a smaller building, situated in a lively street which is

-to the city's Muslim Quarter which is a lovely area to wander and
+entrance to the city's Muslim Quarter which is a lovely area to

-observe. the felling here is almost of a "city within a city" and the
+wander and observe. the felling here is almost of a "city within a

 Use your browsers "Go Back" button to return to the